ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/6poti/1-Home.md

 Path of the Incarnate is an original mod list for OpenMW, aiming to offer a fresh, stable, and immersive Morrowind experience.
 This is all accomplished while preserving the alien charm the vanilla game exuded.
 From new quests, landmass overhauls & additions, hundreds of new items & NPCs, enhanced combat & leveling, graphical improvements, and much more, you'll be able to experience this Bethesda classic with 20+ years of community love, all in an easy-to-install package.
 :::caution
 ## **What is it Not?**
-- **A Modifiable List (For the Time Being):** As we iron out issues with the compiled list we have no time to support extra additions to the list
+- **A Modifiable List (For the Time Being):** As we iron out issues with the compiled list, we have no time to support custom additions to the list.
-- **A Vanilla/Vanilla+ Experience:** This is by no means a small or vanilla+ list+
+- **A Vanilla/Vanilla+ Experience:** This is by no means a small or vanilla+ list+.
 :::
 ## **What is OpenMW?**
 OpenMW is a free and open-source game engine recreation that reimplements the one powering Bethesda Softworks' 2002 open-world role-playing game The Elder Scrolls III: Morrowind.
-For more info visit the [OpenMW Website](https://openmw.org/en/)
+For more info please visit the [OpenMW Website](https://openmw.org/en/)

 ## **How do I Get Help?**
 1.)
 Make sure to look at the installation guide and follow in order.